 IMPORTANT NOTICE: January 2015, to all users of BEBIG Plaque Simulator version 5 and earlier versions (PS5).
 PS5 is now 21 years old and has reached end-of-life as a sustainable product.
 The computers for which it was designed (Apple Macs with PowerPC processors) were phased out by Apple in 2005 and the last operating system that supported software emulation of the PowerPC processor was OSX 10.6 which was released in 2009.

-Plaque Simulator version 6 (PS6) has been in development and testing since 2012 by Eye Physics, LLC and is now available to replace PS5.
-PS6 is designed for recent Apple Macintosh computers with Intel Xeon or Core i7 multicore processors running MacOS versions 10.9 (Mavericks) through 10.12 (Sierra).
+Plaque Simulator version 6 (PS6) has been in development and testing since 2012 by Eye Physics, LLC and replaces PS5.
+PS6 is designed for recent Apple Macintosh computers equipped with Apple Silicon (e.g. M1 and M2) ARM64 processors as well as Intel Xeon, Core i5, i7 and i9 processors running MacOS versions 10.11 through 12.5 (Monterey).
 PS6 leverages multiple cores to accelerate dosimetry calculations by distributing the work uniformly and concurrently amongst all available logical cores.
 Hardware recommendations are discussed in the PS6 User Guide.

 Plaque Simulator is a 3D treatment simulation and modeling package for I-125, Pd-103, Ir-192 and Ru-106 plaque therapy of ocular tumors.
 Applicable ophthalmic tumors include choroidal melanoma in adults, retinoblastoma in young children and various forms of metastatic disease.
 In plaque therapy, small radioactive sources are embedded in a gold or silver bowl-like shell called a "plaque" which is placed on the surface of the eye adjacent to the tumor.
 The plaque directs therapeutic radiation towards the tumor while shielding the orbit and other surrounding anatomy.